 We’ve played DVDs for nearly two decades.
 Plus, now that there’s a huge market for used DVDs (digital video discs), we also see many smudged, oily discs.
 These often will not play without cleaning them up first.
 To that end, we’ve found some safe ways for repairing these conditions with simple disc cleaning.
 Some of our dirtiest DVD discs that refused to play at all before cleaning, played perfectly after cleaning.
 So here, we show how to clean a DVD disc.
 The right cleaning often fixes the freezing and playing errors caused by dirty DVD discs.

-Recommended Cleaning Procedure for How to Clean a DVD Disc
+How to Clean a DVD Disc

 1. Apply Water